-2.3.2 Reference Point
+2.4.1 Reference Point

 The choice of the reference point is very important when applying PT or CPT.
 There are several studies which provide evidence that the SQ plays an outstanding role, cf. Shefrin & Statman (1985) or Spranca et al. (1991).
-Other reasonable static reference points are given by static guaranteed amounts, which describe a minimum requirement, the payoff of a risk free investment or some other static comparison values which indicate e.g. the investor's goal, cf. Heath et al. (1999), or an expectation about future outcomes, cf. e.g. Kőszegi & Rabin (2006).
+Other reasonable static reference points are given by static guaranteed amounts, which describe a minimum requirement, the payoff of a risk free investment or some other static comparison values which indicate e.g. the investor's goal, cf. Heath et al. (1999), or an expectation about future outcomes, cf. e.g.

+Kőszegi & Rabin (2006).
 Non static variants include the idea that investors adjust their reference point over the investment horizon depending on the evolution, cf. Arkes et al. (2008) or Khuman et al. (2012), which includes the idea that investors wants to retain past gains, or other path depended outcomes of some benchmark.
-Other studies suggest the use of multiple reference points, cf. Koop & Johnson (2012) or Wang & Johnson (2012), which include a minimum requirement, SQ, and the investor's goal captured by a double S-shaped value function.
-Moreover, studies suggest that investors can simultaneously consider multiple reference points without combining them, cf. e.g. Ordóñez et al. (2000).
-Knoller (2016) shows that adding a goal that serves as cushion can partially explain the high demand for guarantees in annuity products.
+Other studies suggest the use of multiple reference points, cf. Koop & Johnson (2012) or Wang & Johnson (2012), which include minimum requirement, SQ, and the investor's goal captured by a double S-shaped value function.
+Moreover, studies suggest that investors can simultaneously consider multiple reference points without combining them, cf. Ordóñez et al. (2000).